These slow-roasted lamb shanks are oven-baked in foil packets with vegetables until the lamb meat falls off the bone.

 Ingredient Notes

-How to Make Lamb Shank Foil Packets
+How to Make Lamb Shanks

 Make 1" slits (about 3 or 4 for each) into the meat and stuff halved garlic cloves.
 Marinate the lamb shanks.
 Heat the oven to 300℉ or 150℃.
 Chop the vegetables.

 On the countertop, lay a large foil sheet with parchment paper on top.
 Add the chopped vegetables.
 Sprinkle the vegetables with some salt and pepper.
+Add the marinated lamb on top of the vegetables.
+Each shank will be individually wrapped in parchment paper and foil.
+The food will directly sit on the parchment paper, and the foil locks in the moisture.

 Place the lamb shanks in the oven at 300 ℉ or 150 ℃ for 4 hours.
-No more, no less.
-They need 4 hours to cook, so they are falling off the fork-tender.
+Unwrap the foil packets so the parchment paper and foil is tucked into the sides of the meat.

-Once the lamb shanks have roasted covered for 4 hours, unwrap them.
-Fold back the parchment paper and foil so that they are tucked into the sides of the meat.
 Roast the lamb foil packets for a few minutes in the oven at 450 ℉ or 230 ℃.
 Keep an eye on those shanks so they don't dry out.

 Tips and Tricks